kenken64/NUSISS-DevOpsEng/quizes/README.md

 Q1.
 Which command is used to place an image into a registry?
-A. docker commit
+...A. docker commit
-B. docker tag
+...B. docker tag
 C. docker push
 D. docker images
 E. docker pull